 - Meet with Support Services as needed (see below).

 * Some programs have additional requirements for admission.
-If your program is listed, please check the program's page for details:
+If your program is listed below, please check the program's page for the additional details:

 - Automotive Technology